nextsense-io/mobile/nextsense_trial_ui/README.md

 ## Environment file

-Flutter app reads environment from "env" file, which have to be located at
+Flutter app reads environment from "env" file, which has to be located at

- $ nextsense_trial_ui/env
+> $(PROJECT_ROOT)/nextsense_trial_ui/env

+Please see example of environment file env.example or use command to copy:

+> cp env.example env